 • OVERVIEW •

-Used by shoegaze pioneers My Bloody Valentine on I Only Said, from 1991’s Loveless (well…I’m almost 100% sure: it’s hard to know for certain through the fog of swirling pedal effects).
-Features huge leaps and stark tension differentials, which allow frontman Kevin Shields to bring out drone-stretching microtonal effects with the whammy bar.
+Used by so-called ‘shoegaze’ pioneers My Bloody Valentine on I Only Said, from 1991’s Loveless (well…we’re almost 100% sure: sometimes it’s hard to know through the swirling fog of pedal effects).
+Features huge leaps and stark tension differentials, enabling frontman Kevin Shields to bring out drone-stretching microtonal effects with the whammy bar.

-It rings strong and consonant despite its seeming angularities, forming a balanced G6/9 voicing if you root from the unison G pair (3+2str).
+It rings strong and consonant despite these seeming angularities, forming a balanced G6/9 voicing if you root from the unison G pair (3+2str).
 Surprisingly quick to adapt to – note-wise it’s like ‘Standard with the D removed’ [tones: E,A,G,B].
 Appears to be mystifyingly rare aside from MBV’s famous use, despite being relatively easy to reach (…in fact, I can’t find any other definite instances on record).

 Harmony: G6/9 | 6-2-3-1-1-6